JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 - : int list = [4]
 ```

-* Notice how the file name is `simple_set.ml` and it produces a module `Simple_set`
- - This is the standard, capitalize the first letter (only) going from file to module
 * One thing potentially annoying here is the fact that we used a list gets exposed here
- - But, we can use type abstraction to hide this; next topic
+ - But, we can use *type abstraction* to hide this; next topic

 #### Other ways to load a module into the top loop besides `dune utop`